aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/find-and-replace-in-php/_index.md

 ﻿---
-title: Find And Replace in PHP – Aspose.Words for Java
+title: Find And Replace in PHP
+second_title: Aspose.Words for Java
 articleTitle: Find And Replace in PHP
 linktitle: Find And Replace in PHP
 description: "Find And Replace text in Document using PHP."